 - Vanilla Extract

-- Firstly, prepare your flax egg by whisking 1 tablespoon ground flaxseeds with 2 tablespoon cold water.
+- Prepare your flax egg by whisking 1 tbsp ground flaxseeds with 2 tbsp cold water.

 - In a large mixing bowl, sift in all your dry ingredients, the flour, baking powder, sea salt and bicarb.
 Whisk to make sure they’re all combined.